vinayakakv/os-class-linux/03-shell.md

                  V
            Command Line
 ```
-- Shell parses the command line, and executes the program using `fork()`
+- The shell parses the command line, and executes the program using `fork()`
-- During parsing, shell performs *expansion* of some of its arguments, which can be seen using **echo**
+- During parsing, the shell performs *expansion* of some of its arguments, which can be seen using **echo**
-- We can get the previous commandline using `!!`
+- We can get the previous command line using `!!`
 ----
 ## Finding the executables - The `$PATH`
 - Shell variables can be used to store values